 ☐ 1.
-Remove the lower canopy retainers from the lower canopy mount.

-☐ 2.
 Remove the canopy by sliding the canopy grommets off of the carbon rods.

-Slide the battery into the front of the battery tray as shown above.
+□ 2.
+Slide the battery into the front of the battery tray as shown.
 Use three rubber bands to hold the battery into the tray.

 INSTALL MAIN ROTOR BLADES